Transport mobility package – current legal status

 What’s more, the mobility package introduced a ban on taking regular weekly rests in the cab of a vehicle – drivers are to be provided with a place to stay overnight.

-Mobility package 2022 – major changes
+Mobility package 2022 – second phase of changes

 Wages for posted workers